Activating a beacon

 Your distress beacon will send a signal to a Cospas-Sarsat 406 MHz satellite within the international search and rescue satellite system, which then notifies the nearest ground station.

 Your distress call is then relayed through a Local User Terminal and then Mission Control Centre (MCC) to the region’s Rescue Coordination Centre (RCC), which then arranges a search and rescue operation.

 It is important that your beacon is registered, so that RCCNZ can contact your distress contacts immediately and request details about you, your activities or trip that may help them coordinate the response more effectively.

-How long it takes for the emergency services to rescue you depends on your situation.
+How you are rescued depends on your location and the circumstances.
 Factors such as the availability of responders, terrain and weather will impact on how soon they can reach you.
-If a helicopter cannot reach you, it may take some time for rescuers to reach you on foot.
+Helicopters and LandSAR, Coastguard and Police and nearby vessels could be used to help you.

 Be prepared to survive if assistance cannot reach you immediately.

 For helpful tips on what you should know before you go, please visit the Adventure Smart website.

 For more information on how beacons work, visit the Cospas-Sarsat system website.

 Turn off your beacon once the emergency situation has been resolved or you have been asked to by rescuers.

 Contact your beacon retailer or manufacturer to make arrangements to have the battery checked or replaced and the beacon serviced.
 The battery may have been depleted by the activation, and the beacon may have been damaged.
 Your distress beacon may not activate correctly in a second emergency.